PLEASE SHARE ELECTRONICALLY ♻ DO

 Lovejoy, Lee Hannah, and Edward O. If you care about the plants and animals and

-don’t mind reading a textbook-like tome, this is for you.
-Wilson adheres to
+don’t mind reading a textbook-like tome, this is for

-non-alarmist (but still very scary), dry, peer-reviewed scientific review of
+you.
+Wilson adheres to non-alarmist (but still very scary), dry, peer-reviewed

-what has already happened and what is very likely going to happen to all the
+scientific review of what has already happened and what is very likely going to

-species in our ecosystem as the climate continues to change.
-If you’re studying
+happen to all the species in our ecosystem as the climate continues to change.

-the effects of climate change, this reference work should be in your library.
+reference work should be in your library.

 3. Minimize waste.
-This is an overriding theme to keep in mind if you don’t read any
+This is an overriding theme to keep in mind if you don’t

-further down this list.
-If you’re mindful of the energy, material and water you
+read any further down this list.
+If you’re mindful of

-consume, you’ll be doing future generations a favor.
+a favor.
 Examples include:

 a.

-Don’t buy or cook more than you consume.
-It takes a great deal of energy and
+Food — Don’t buy or cook more than you consume.
+It takes a great

-water to deliver that food to your kitchen.
-Compost food byproducts (e.g. eggshells, banana peels, apple cores) to use in your garden
+deal of energy and water to deliver that food to your kitchen.
+Compost food byproducts

-if you’re fortunate enough to have one.
+(e.g. eggshells, banana peels, apple cores) to use in your garden if you’re fortunate enough to have one.

 b.

-Don’t leave the water running when you’re not using it, even if you live where
+Water — Don’t leave the water running when you’re not using it, even

-there is no water shortage.
-It takes energy to filter, process and deliver your
+if you live where there is no water shortage.
+It takes energy to filter,

-cold water, not to mention the energy that goes into your hot water.
+that goes into heating your hot water.

 c.